jdodgen/MQTT-home/micropython/power_change_notifier/readme.md

 ### Beta 3

-This version added soft\_tracking where the sensor is only tracked after it has published a status.
+This version added soft_tracking where the sensor is only tracked after it has published a status.
 This allows for the remote sensors to not cause a "power down alert" during installation.
 Static tracking replaced with on-the-fly discovery of devices.

+### Beta 4

+Added terminal block so a dry contact or lack of, can trigger a outage.
+Also casn be used for other applications like door open.